-Corequisites: None This course introduces the study of the properties, effects, and therapeutic value of the primary agents in the major and therapeutic value of the primary agents in the major drug categories.
+This course introduces the study of the properties, effects, and therapeutic value of the primary agents in the major drug categories.
 Topics include nutritional products, blood modifiers, hormones, diuretics, cardiovascular agents, respiratory drugs, and gastrointestinal agents.
 Upon completion, students should be able to place major drugs into correct therapeutic categories and identify indications, side effects, and trade and generic names.